AyushmanTomar/Cat-Dog-Classifier/README.md

 # 🐾 Cat-Dog Classification using CNN 🐾

 Welcome to the Cat-Dog Classification project!
-This repository contains a convolutional neural network (CNN) model designed to distinguish between images of cats and dogs with high accuracy.
+This repository contains a convolutional neural network (CNN) model trained on 20,172,545 trainable parameters designed to distinguish between images of cats and dogs.

 ## Overview